 Across military, financial, academic, and cyber environments, one pattern remained consistent.
 Failures rarely originate from a single bad actor or missing control.
 They emerge when judgment, authority, narrative, and incentives collide.
 Dr. Snyder's work is dedicated to identifying those collision points and designing governance systems that can absorb disruption without cascading into paralysis, blame cycles, or institutional damage.

 Cyber Phronetic Conflict Advisory Group was founded to address what traditional incident response, legal review, and compliance frameworks consistently leave behind: the human and organizational conflict that persists after containment.
+The firm brings together conflict resolution theory, systems analysis, and governance design in a practice specifically built for the post-incident environment — a practice that did not exist before Dr. Snyder built it.

 The firm's name derives from the ancient concept of phronesis — practical wisdom, the capacity for sound judgment in complex, uncertain situations.
 That is precisely what post-incident governance requires and what existing frameworks consistently fail to provide.
+Technical expertise alone is not sufficient.
+Legal compliance alone is not sufficient.
+What organizations need in the aftermath of a cyber incident is the capacity to make sound judgments under conditions of uncertainty, competing narratives, and institutional pressure — and that capacity is what CPCS Advisory is designed to develop and support.

 A Note on Confidentiality